Are Enamel Pins the New Business Cards for Emerging Designers?

 Enamel pin design by Cou Cou Suzette

-We wanted to create an experience that helps build a community that supports independent artists, and gives them another distribution channel.
+We wanted to create an experience that helps build a community that supports independent artists.
+And that gives them another distribution channel.

-Founder and director of Inkygoodness, Lisa currently heads up sister agency WE ARE GOODNESS, a Birmingham based artist management and creative consultancy, representing a diverse roster of artists globally.
+Founder and director of Inkygoodness, Lisa currently heads up sister agency WE ARE GOODNESS, a Birmingham based artist management and creative consultancy, representing a diverse roster of international illustrators and animators worldwide.